To do things differently, we need to see things differently.

 Above right: John’s one page speaker flyer and formal cv.

 For thirty years John Thackara has traveled the world in his search of stories about the practical steps taken by communities to realize a sustainable future.
 He writes about these stories online, and in books; he uses them in talks for cities, and business; he also organizes festivals and events that bring the subjects of these stories together.

-John is the author of a widely-read blog at designobserver.com and of the best-selling In the Bubble: Designing In A Complex World (MIT Press) – also translated into nine languages.
-As director of doorsofperception.com, John organizes conferences and festivals in which social innovators share knowledge.
-He has lectured in more than forty countries.
+John is the author of a widely-read blog (you’re reading it now) and of How To Thrive In The Next Economy.
+His previous book was the best-selling In the Bubble: Designing In A Complex World (MIT Press).
+John organizes conferences and festivals in which social innovators share knowledge.

-John is a Senior Fellow of the Royal College of Art, in London, and a Fellow of The Young Foundation, the UK’s social enterprise incubator.
-He sits on the advisory boards of the Pixelache Festival in Helsinki, the Future Perfect festival in Sweden, and Design Impact in India.
+John is a Senior Fellow of the Royal College of Art, in London, and a Fellow of Musashino Art University in Japan.
 He is also a member of the UK Parliament’s Standing Commission on Design.